33ronak/CV/README.md

 # Portfolio
-This is a portfolio website built using HTML and CSS only.
+This is a portfolio webppage built using HTML and CSS only.